Medicare Compensation Recovery 011-15000000

 - any other compensation or damages payment, other than a payment under a scheme to where the recipient has contributed.
 For example, life insurance or superannuation

-Note: a claim against a life insurance policy, or superannuation scheme where the injured person contributed is not notifiable under the HOSC Act.
+Note: a claim against a life insurance policy, or superannuation scheme where the injured person contributed is not notifiable under the Health and Other Services (Compensation) Act 1995.

-- a payment by an individual who is not insured, is indemnified against any liability for the injury, and who is not required by law to be insured or indemnified
+- payment by an individual who is not insured or otherwise indemnified against any liability for the injury, and who is not required by law to be insured or indemnified

-- a payment of a kind, or in circumstances prescribed by the regulations
+- payment of a kind, or in circumstances prescribed by the regulations

-An individual is taken to be insured or otherwise indemnified from liability if:
+An individual is taken to be insured or otherwise indemnified from liability if the:

-- the individual is a member of a representative organisation, and
+- individual is a member of a representative organisation, and

-- the representative organisation bears liability for paying on behalf of the individual member
+- representative organisation bears liability for paying on behalf of the individual member

-The References page contains a link to legislation, section 4 of the HOSC Act.
+The References page contains a link to legislation, section 4 of the Health and Other Services (Compensation) Act 1995.

 Claim processing and management

-The notifiable person must tell the agency in writing of an injury or illness to a person where:
+The notifiable person must tell the agency in writing of an injury or illness to a person where a:

-- a reimbursement arrangement was made more than 6 months after a claim was lodged
+- reimbursement arrangement was made more than 6 months after a claim was lodged

 The Australian Government pays benefits and subsidies on that person’s behalf to service providers, when: